 This gracious aquatic plant has descended a long way from its exalted status in ancient Egyptian customs to the fringes of contemporary psychonautical interest where it resides today.
 Still, for many users, this beautiful flower continues to represent a source of a variety of pleasurable psychophysical effects.

-The blue lotus flower grows on thin, strong stalks, and are seen emerging from the water among numerous floating leaves, which are also connected directly to the plant rhizomes by long stalks.
+The blue lotus flower grows on thin, strong stalks, and is seen emerging from the water among numerous floating leaves, which are also connected directly to the plant rhizomes by long stalks.

 Once abundant in northern and central Africa, most notably throughout the Nile Delta, Nymphaea caerulea has now mostly disappeared from that area.
 It also natively grows in lesser numbers in north-eastern, eastern and southern Africa (northern Ethiopia, Somalia, Sudan, Kenya, Tanzania, Uganda, Zaire, Angola, Malawi, Mozambique, Zambia, Zimbabwe, Botswana, Namibia, and South Africa), and in some parts of southwestern Asia, as well as in India and Thailand.